-Skoda Kamiq review - Reliability and Safety
+Skoda Kamiq - Reliability and safety

 All Skoda models are covered by a three-year, 60,000-mile warranty that can be extended up to five years and 100,000 miles at extra cost.
-It’s a match for most rivals’ warranties, but the Hyundai Kona benefits from standard five-year, 100,000-mile coverage and the Kia Stonic gets a seven-year, 100,000-mile warranty as standard.
+Prices range from £300 to extend it to four years and 80,000 miles, up to £630 for a five-year, 100,000-mile policy.

 In this review

 - 1Skoda Kamiq reviewThe Skoda Kamiq is one of the best small SUVs on sale – few can match its balance of practicality, value and comfort

 - 2Engines, performance and driveThe Skoda Kamiq drives in a safe and predictable manner, but some rivals are more fun

 - 3MPG, CO2 and Running CostsThe Skoda Kamiq lacks a cheap-to-run hybrid or electric option, unlike some rivals; depreciation and insurance are on a par with its competition

 - 4Interior, design and technologyThe Skoda Kamiq’s interior is logically laid out and full of tech, but its design could be more adventurous

 - 5Practicality, comfort and boot spaceThe Skoda Kamiq is one of only a few compact crossovers that feels big enough inside to act as a proper family car